Fantastic Gains and Where to Find Them: On the Existence and Prospect of General Knowledge Transfer between Any Pretrained Model: Experimental Study on Effective Knowledge Transfer

-Overall, we find very promising success rates and consistent improvements across teacher-students pairs.
-The gains often fall short of even the minimal share of complementary knowledge found in \S\ref{sec:motivation} (2\%), attributable to the trade-off between retention and transfer.
-However, we believe these results \textit{to offer a strong proof-of-concept for future research, and potential for truly general knowledge transfer}.
+Overall, we find very promising transfer across teacher-students pairs - even without supervision.
+While gains fall short of the total complementary knowledge \S\ref{sec:motivation} - attributable to the trade-off between retention and transfer - we believe our results \textit{to offer a strong proof-of-concept for future research and the potential of truly general knowledge transfer}.

 \textbf{Complementary knowledge drives transfer gains.} Our experiments above show clear gains when conducting \textit{KL+DP} transfer across all kinds of model pairs.
 In this part, we show that gains indeed stem from the transfer of the complementary knowledge between these pairs (c.f.~\S\ref{sec:motivation}).
 For that, we analyze the student's improvement per class relative to the available complementary knowledge per class, denoted as \textit{transfer rate}, for all 400 transfer runs studied in Fig.\ref{fig:dist_approaches}.
 Results in Fig.~\ref{fig:transferred_flips}a plot the transfer rate against classes containing the top-$X\%$ of complementary knowledge.
 After sorting classes by the share of complementary knowledge (c.f. in Fig.~\ref{fig:prediction_flips_histograms}, we look at how the first $X\%$ of complementary knowledge are transferred).
 Following our notation from \S\ref{subsec:complementary_knowledge_transfer}, smaller percentages mostly contain flips from a teacher's relative area of expertise, which gets softened for larger values.
 Indeed, when utilizing our proposed \textit{KL+DP} transfer, we find a clear indication where complementary knowledge associated with stronger areas of expertise in the teacher model have a near-guaranteed chance to be transferred to the student model.
 This drops when moving towards flips associated with less represented classes.
 Note that without preference towards relative areas of expertise, one would expect a horizontal line at the average transfer rate.
 This shows that our CL-based treatment of knowledge transfer allows any teacher model to impart specific knowledge and that one can \textit{explicitly guide the context learned by a student model by choosing a teacher with a suitable area of expertise}.